-IPCablecom is a project conducted by Cable Television Laboratories, Inc. (CableLabs®) and its member companies.
-The IPCablecom project defines interface specifications that can be used to develop interoperable equipment capable of providing packet-based voice, video and other high-speed multimedia services over hybrid fiber coax (HFC) cable systems utilizing the DOCSIS® protocol [14].
+The IPCablecom project defines interface specifications that can be used to develop interoperable equipment capable of providing packet-based voice, video and other high-speed multimedia services over hybrid fiber coax (HFC) cable systems utilizing the DOCSIS[®] protocol [11].
 Any reference to DOCSIS in this document is understood to be DOCSIS version 1.1 or later.

 IPCablecom defines a communication services architecture that overlays the two-way data-ready broadband cable access network.
-Within the overall IPCablecom framework, IPCablecom version 1.5, which is the subject of this Technical Report, is designed to provide digital voice and telephony services.
+Within the overall IPCablecom framework, IPCablecom version 1.0, which is the subject of this Technical Report, is designed to provide digital voice and telephony services.
+Note: IPCablecom 1.0 only supports IPv4.

-The objective of this IPCablecom Architecture Technical Report is to provide a high-level reference framework that identifies the functional components and defines the interfaces necessary to implement the capabilities detailed in the individual IPCablecom 1.5 specifications as listed in Section 6.3.
+The objective of this IPCablecom Architecture Technical Report is to provide a high-level reference framework that identifies the functional components and defines the interfaces necessary to implement the capabilities detailed in the individual IPCablecom 1.0 specifications as listed in Section 5.3.